 List of generic equipment with long-lead time requirements in the TSP footprint.
 TPL-001-4 R2.1.5 defines the equipment to be studied in this analysis as having a lead time of one year or longer.

+Review the relay-loadability limits and provide any updates to the existing set of ratings.

 Following the response to the above data request, the generation, transmission and load data in the SSWG start cases will be updated using the input assumptions discussed in this scope document.
 The summer peak and the minimum load cases will be prepared in this step.
 The reliability start cases and initial N-1 criteria violations will be shared with stakeholders via MIS.